- Food and Cooking»

 If you choose to fill them, insert a dollop of soft cheese goat's or cream cheese.

-If using uncooked bacon, cut in half and wrap around fig, then insert toothpick.
+If using uncooked bacon, cut in half and wrap around fig, then insert toothpick to secure bacon or just wrap with bacon tucked under.

 If using microwave bacon, wrap whole piece of bacon around fig.